FormingWorlds/JANUS/docs/getting_started.md

 ## Environment variables

+### `SOCRATES`

+By default, SOCRATES is installed to the default location based on the [XDG specification](https://specifications.freedesktop.org/basedir-spec/latest/).

-If you install and compile [SOCRATES](https://github.com/nichollsh/SOCRATES) yourself, you can specify the path using the `SOCRATES` environment variable, e.g.
+If you install and compile [SOCRATES](https://github.com/nichollsh/SOCRATES) yourself, you can override the path using the `SOCRATES` environment variable, e.g.

 ```console
 SOCRATES=/home/user/path/to/SOCRATES pytest